yaw277/slire/README.md

 Alternative approaches like **internal caching** in the data access factory can solve duplication transparently, but introduce implicit behavior and potential side-effects that may not be obvious to all developers.
 The explicit prefetching approach trades some handler complexity for predictable, transparent behavior.

-**Composing multiple business operations:**

-As a final example, imagine we have a more complex expense update business logic that also needs to recalculate trip totals and potentially notify managers.
+**Composing multiple business operations** - as a final example, imagine we have a more complex expense update logic that also needs to recalculate trip totals and potentially notify managers.
 Rather than handling all orchestration at the handler level, we can push the business orchestration down into the workflow function while keeping the handler focused on request/response concerns and dependency wiring:

 ```typescript
 async function handleComplexExpenseUpdate(req: Request, res: Response) {